A Major Member Benefit

 How do I make a claim under the policy?

-If you have a specific question about the cover or need to make a claim, please send your enquiry to: bshaainsurance@premierline.co.uk
+If you have a specific question about the cover or need to make a claim, please send your inquiry to: bshaainsurance@premierline.co.uk

 What about my other business insurance requirements?

-The BSHAA policy covers Medical Malpractice Liability and Public Liability only.
-Should you have any additional insurance requirements eg. products liability, business interruption, employers’ liability, contents, buildings, please send your enquiry to our provider who offer a whole range of business insurance solutions at: bshaainsurance@premierline.co.uk and one of the team will be able to assist you.
+The BSHAA policy covers Medical Malpractice Liability, Public & Product Liability and crisis containment only.
+Should you have any additional insurance requirements eg. products liability, business interruption, employers’ liability, contents, or buildings, please send your inquiry to our provider who offers a whole range of business insurance solutions at: bshaainsurance@premierline.co.uk and one of the team will be able to assist you.

 Ask all your staff to join BSHAA and benefit from our cover too!